madpin/onestack/README.md

 -   📊 **ClickHouse (`clickhouse:8123`):** A super-fast columnar database built for analytics.
 If I ever need to crunch serious numbers or analyze large datasets from my tools, this is where it'll happen.
 -   🕵️ **SearXNG (`searxng.${BASE_DOMAIN}`):** My own private, privacy-respecting metasearch engine.
 It aggregates results from many search providers without tracking me.
 Can be configured to be private or public.
 -   🛡️ **Tailscale (VPN):** Not a database or cache, but a critical networking hero!
 It creates a secure, private network (a "tailnet") over the internet, making it easy and safe for my services to talk to each other, and for me to access them securely from anywhere.
+-   🌐 **Browserless (`browserless:3000`):** Scalable Chrome-as-a-service for high-performance browser automation and web scraping.
+-   📑 **Gotenberg (`gotenberg:3000`):** PDF generation microservice for document conversion and processing tasks.
+-   🔍 **Tika (`tika:9998`):** Apache Tika document text extraction service.
+Used by Paperless for OCR and content parsing.
+-   🗄️ **RcloneBKP:** Automated backup service using rclone for cloud storage synchronization and data protection.

 ### Quick Reference: Shared Service Details